 - Physical effects: Traumatic brain injuries can cause problems with mobility, muscle weakness, balance, and coordination.

-The prognosis for newborn brain damage can depend on the severity of the injury.
+The prognosis for newborn brain damage depends on the severity of the injury.

 It is incredibly important to seek medical intervention as soon as possible to improve your child’s prognosis.
 Researchers are continuously studying ways to accurately diagnose and treat brain damage to improve overall health outlook.

-These advances in technology can help to improve the prognosis and overall quality of life for children who have suffered from newborn brain damage.
+These technological advances can help improve the prognosis and overall quality of life for children who have suffered brain damage at birth.

 Newborn brain damage treatment options may include:

 - Assistive devices